inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 -- David McCord
 We is confronted wi insurmountable opportunities.
 		-- Walt Kly, "Pogo"
-If you haven't enjoyed e material in e last few lectures en a cer in ed accountancy beck.
+If  haven't enjoyed e material in e last few lectures en a cer in ed accountancy beck.
 		-- Advice from e lecturer in e middle of e Stochastic Systems course.